 As I knew that this hike will be physically very demanding, I wanted to go as light as possible.
 I was wearing an Icebreaker Merino wool t-shirt, lightweight jacket made of Polartec fleece, lightweight Montane Terra Pack pants, Salewa Mountain Trainer Mid hiking boots and socks made of Coolmax fibers.
 I also used hiking poles in order to delay the exhaustion.
 On the via ferrata stretch I additionally used a via ferrata set along with a climbing harness, helmet and via ferrata gloves.
 In my Osprey Talon 44 backpack I was carrying a rain jacket, winter gloves, Woolx hat, food, water and some accessories.
 As the hike is long (at least 8 hours) take enough water to stay hydrated.

 Salewa Mountain Trainer Mid Hiking Boot

 The Salewa Mountain Trainer hiking boot once again proved itself as a reliable partner on rocky terrain.
 The boot is equipped with a relatively stiff sole and therefore it allowed me to safely climb the via ferrata stretch.
 Furthermore, it also provided me with great ankle support and traction.
-I have been using this boot for over a year now and I’m very satisfied with it.
-Therefore I would recommend it to every hiker who often does trips in rocky terrain.
+I have been using these boots for over a year now and I’m very satisfied with them.
+Therefore I would recommend them to every hiker who often does trips in rocky terrain.
 You can read the full review of the Salewa Mountain Trainer Mid boots here.